-Small business loans can be risky for lenders, since more than 20 percent of small businesses fail in the first year.
+Providing business funding with no personal guarantees can be risky for lenders, since more than 20 percent of small businesses fail in the first year.
 Therefore, you should show that you and your partners are willing to put skin in the game so that potential lenders are encouraged to also take a risk on your business.

 If you can’t fully repay the loan with your personal assets, the lender can take legal action against you personally.
 A negative judgement can damage your credit, making it difficult to borrow money in the future.
 According to Equifax, negative information generally stays on your credit report for seven years.

 If you sign a joint and several agreement with business partners, you may also be responsible for their share of the debt if the business defaults.
 This agreement allows the lender to collect the loan balance from any or all parties based on who has sufficient funds.
 So, if your partners come up short, you might be responsible for repaying the full amount.

 Finally, if you sell your business while a loan is outstanding, don’t forget to have your personal guarantee released.
 If you forget and the new business owner fails to make payments on the loan, you can still be held liable.

 A common rule of thumb is that anyone who owns at least 20 percent of the equity of a business should personally guarantee its loans.
 If you’re the primary business owner, this means you’re responsible for signing the personal guarantee.

 In addition, if you’re married, your spouse will also have to sign.
 Lenders require their signature so that you can’t transfer your joint assets to your spouse’s name, freeing yourself from all risk.